 If that means you have to fake confidence, that’s okay!
 Fake it ‘til you make it, is a good motto until you get the hang of feeling relaxed and natural in social business environments.

-Trust me when I say that the more your practice, the more you stretch your comfort zone and the more confident you’ll become.
+Trust me when I say that the more you practice, the more you stretch your comfort zone, the more confident you'll become.

 I used to feel super nervous and awkward at networking events and through sheer practice, I’ve become confident and relaxed about meeting new people.

 As I said, it’s so important to shift the focus of your elevator pitch away from you, and onto the person who asked the question.

 Doing so gives you the chance to highlight your inside knowledge of the pain points they likely face as a business owner trying to do it all.
 If you have been a Virtual Assistant for a while, you will undoubtedly have some incredible success stories you can reference.

 Stories along the lines of:

 “We had a business owner come to us needing help with financial administration.
 It was taking up so much of their time they just couldn’t get ahead.
 It’s been so incredible to see the improvement in cashflow they’ve experienced since our VA took over their debtor management and bookkeeping.
 In less than 6 months, we have reduced their debtors down from $700k to just $100k.
 That’s meant they’ve had a substantial increase in cashflow and they’ve been able to do things in their business like staff training, marketing campaigns and take more pay home…”